Menu

 She founded Sechler Merkel International to provide strategic advice to companies and foundations focusing on projects in the United States, Bulgaria, Slovakia and Russia.
 She served as a consultant to the Millennium Challenge Account at its inception.

-Prior to joining the McCain Institute, she lived for two years in Malmo, Sweden and traveled extensively throughout Europe with her husband and children.
-Claire holds a degree in Public Policy, with distinction, from Stanford University and is a member of the Council on Foreign Relations, the Phoenix Committee on Foreign Relations and the Melikian Center Advisory Board.
+She lived for two years in Malmo, Sweden and traveled extensively throughout Europe with her husband and children.
+Claire holds a degree in Public Policy, with distinction, from Stanford University and is a member of the Council on Foreign Relations and the Melikian Center Advisory Board.
+Claire served as PCFR President from 2021 to 2023, and currently serves as Chair.

 Steve Rodis